Video game tax credit : a powerful tax incentive for video creators

 The company has to be subject to corporate tax in France.
 Hence, it can be either a branch or a subsidiary of a foreign or French corporation.

-The tax credit is reserved for companies that create video games.
-In accordance with the Movie Code, a company is deemed to be a video game creator (i) if it is responsible for the artistic and technical production of the video game and (ii) if it initiates and incurs the expenses needed to create the video game.
+The tax credit is specifically designated for companies that create video games.
+As per the Movie Code, a company is considered as a video game creator if it fulfills the following criteria: (i) it is responsible for the artistic and technical production of the video game, and (ii) it initiates and bears the expenses required to create the video game.

 What are the video-games targeted by this tax credit ?

-- The video-game complies with the definition stated by the Movie Code (Artistic creation, interaction with users over a simulated storytelling, thanks to animated pics) & conveys a contribution to the diversity of the French or European creation,
+The video game must meet the definition set out in the French Cinema Code (artistic creation, interaction with users around a scripted and simulated storyline using moving images) and contribute to the diversity of French or European creation,

-- The video game is agreed by the Centre National du Cinéma (a public authority).
+In terms of form, the video game is subject to prior (or provisional) approval by the Centre National du Cinéma (CNC),

 Can the company this tax credit be accumulated with others?

-The company which claims it can also benefit from all innovation-oriented tax credits such as
+The company that claims it can also benefit from all innovation-oriented tax credits such as

 - the Research Tax Credit (CIR: Crédit d’Impôt Recherche in French),